 - Difficulties in obtaining coverage for certain types of risk.

-- Inflexible credit rating structures which reflect market trends rather than individual loss experience.
+- Inflexible credit rating structures that reflect market trends rather than individual loss experience.

 - Insufficient credit for deductibles and/or loss control efforts.

 As you may notice, these are the four concerns that almost all employers now have to deal with on at least a yearly basis.
 Captives are not the cure-all for what ails companies presently.
 They do offer a great alternative.

-Interestingly enough, the three top domiciles are Risk Management technique for shifting portfolios of loss.
-Bermuda, Cayman Islands, and Vermont.
+Interestingly enough, the three top domiciles are Risk Management techniques for shifting portfolios of loss.
+Bermuda, the Cayman Islands, and Vermont.
 Vermont was the first state to involve itself with captives.
 Those three domiciles represent 47% of all captive domiciles.
-The captives’ domiciles is basically its primary jurisdiction.
+The captives’ domiciles are its primary jurisdiction.
 The captives are subject to a yearly audit by a consulting actuary.

 The two best benefits of an offshore captive are cost and flexibility.
-I have some reservations about the TPA’s that are used by some of the captives.
+I have some reservations about the TPAs that are used by some of the captives.
 They were somewhat lacking in a few areas whenever we audited the TPA’s claims handling and reserving.
 The file reserves are more important with a captive than with a regular insurer.
 As I commented earlier this week, the captives have to be large enough or well-reserved enough to not violate the Law of Large Numbers.
 A captive is a much smaller entity than a regular insurance company.
 That is why the file reserves are beyond critical and the actuary must be very accurate on his/her reserve projections for the next 10 years.
-Choosing a TPA and actuary are very important to the survival of the captive and its member(s).
+Choosing a TPA and actuary is very important to the survival of the captive and its member(s).

 The most surprising development occurred in 2007 – 2008.
 I had thought the IRS was not going to allow the tax-advantaged basis on the reserves in a captive.
 The IRS did almost a complete reversal and ruled that captives should retain their tax deductibility.
 I think they realized they could crash the whole insurance market if they all of a sudden ruled that captives were to be fully taxed.